deividas-butkus/godel-projects/README.md

 # Godel Technologies Europe – Project Summary

-Since January 13, 2025, I've been working as a JS Mastery Intern at **Godel Technologies Europe**.
+From January 13 to May 12, 2025, I worked as a JS Mastery Intern at **Godel Technologies Europe**.
+Following the successful completion of the internship, I was awarded a contract as a Junior Software Engineer on May 13, 2025.

 Due to company policy, the code for these projects is private and hosted on an internal GitLab instance.
-This repository serves as an overview of the technologies, tools, practices, and Agile processes I'm using.
+This repository overviews the technologies, tools, practices, and Agile processes I used.

 ## 🔧 Tech Stack